PlayDough1992/pdEMU/README.md

 ## How It Works

-This frontend interfaces with the mGBA libretro core using the libretro API:
+This frontend interfaces with libretro cores using the libretro API:

-1. **Core Loading**: The frontend dynamically loads the mGBA shared library (.so file)
+1. **Core Loading**: The frontend dynamically loads libretro cores (.so files)
 2. **Callbacks**: Registers callbacks for video frames, audio samples, and input polling
-3. **Game Loop**: Runs the emulation loop at ~60 FPS (GBA native speed)
+3. **Game Loop**: Runs the emulation loop at the target FPS for each system
-4. **Rendering**: Converts core video output to SDL2 textures for display
+4. **Rendering**: Converts core video output to SDL2/OpenGL textures for display
 5. **Audio**: Buffers audio samples and plays them through SDL2's audio system
-6. **Input**: Maps keyboard/gamepad input to GBA button states
+6. **Input**: Maps keyboard/gamepad input to system-specific controls

 ## Libretro API